A felony is the most serious crime that can be charged, so you need the best felony attorney you can find. A felony conviction can lead to:

 - Loss of government benefits, such as federal student loans

 - Sex offender registration

 Why You Need A Felony Attorney Immediately After Your Arrest

 When a felony arrest occurs, the police send a report to the District Attorney.
 The District Attorney decides whether to charge the case as a misdemeanor or as a felony.
 Our felony lawyers can contact the District Attorney before they make that decision and work to convince them not to file felony charges.

-Call the Cohen Defense Group immediately at (530) 823-7700 or (916) 596-2700 or fill out our contact form for a free consultation with an experienced felony lawyer so that we can work to avoid a felony before it is charged.
+Call the Cohen Defense Group immediately at (530) 823-7700 at our Auburn office or (916) 596-2700 at our Roseville office or fill out our contact form for a free consultation with an experienced felony lawyer so that we can work to avoid a felony before it is charged.